gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

     cxx_class = "gem5::GoodByeSimObject"
 ```

 Also, let's register `GoodByeSimObject` by editing `SConscript`.
 Open `src/bootcamp/hello-sim-object/SConscript` and add `GoodByeSimObject` to the list of `SimObjects` in `HelloSimObject.py`.
-This is how the line show look like after the changes.
+This is how the line show look after the changes.

 ```python
 SimObject("HelloSimObject.py", sim_objects=["HelloSimObject", "GoodByeSimObject"])